Department of State Hospitals - Patton: Psychology Training - Frequently Asked Questions (FAQ)

 What is the salary?

 Salary funding for the internship and fellowship is through a California civil service appointment for Clinical Psychology Intern (CPI).
-The annual intern salary for the 2019-2020 training year is approximately $46, 092.
+The annual intern salary for the 2023-2024 training year is approximately $50,628.
 There are no unpaid positions.
-Interns have the same holidays as other state employees, plus accrued annual leave or sick/vacation time depending on which plan the intern selects.
-The fellowship salary is approximately $50,472 per year, with full medical and dental benefits, holiday time, plus accrued annual leave or sick/vacation time depending on which plan the fellow selects.
+Fellows are hired as limited term psychologists under the classification of Psychologist (Health Facility), and the fellowship salary is approximately $101,040 per year unlicensed and approximately $119,280 licensed.
+Our fellows generally obtain licensure approximately 12 months into the fellowship.
+Therefore, neuropsychology fellows who are licensed are able to receive the higher pay for a licensed psychologist during their second year after they obtain licensure.
+The internship and fellowhip positions both include medical and dental benefits, holiday time, plus accrued annual leave or sick/vacation time depending on which plan the trainee selects.

 The practicum positions are unpaid volunteer positions.